ShihengDuan/shihengduan.github.io/_pages/about.md

     - Can we use AI-climate model to conduct storyline simulations?
 How do we "nudge"?
     - Rejected.
 Let's see where it goes.
 A relevant GitHub [issue](https://github.com/neuralgcm/neuralgcm/issues/247).

-  - [Towards enhanced detectability of forced signals in monthly rainfall changes] Shiheng Duan, et al. 2025
+  - Towards enhanced detectability of forced signals in monthly rainfall changes.
+Shiheng Duan, et al. 2025
     - Detect forced precipitation changes without any spatial or temporal aggregation.
     - Work from ForceSMIP.
     - Submitted.